maggick/maggick.github.io/content/pages/books.md

 I read some books and sometime I read IT books.
 Here is a simple list of the IT books I have read with a commentary for each one of them.
+Each link is an amazon affiliated one.
+This is the only way I choose in order to monetize this blog.
+You will never see ads here.

 ## Security